The American Silver Eagle is the official silver bullion coin of the United States and gets minted by the US Mint.

 About the US Mint

-US Mint Branches
+United States Mint Branches

 Today, the US Mint boasts of four operational minting facilities and an excellent, secure storage facility.
 The branches are all located in Philadelphia, Denver, San Francisco, and West Point (New York - where most all bullion Silver American Eagle Coins are minted).
 Furthermore, the world-famous bullion depository, Fort Knox in Kentucky, is under the authority of the United States Mint as well.
-When the US Mint got instituted in 1792, it was a part of the State Department.
+When the Mint of United States got instituted in 1792, it was a part of the State Department.
 However, it was given independent agency status in 1799.

-Although one of the primary functions of the United States Mint involves the striking of legal coinage for circulation, it is responsible for other areas like – producing national commemorative medals, Congressional gold medals, and special coinage.
+Although one of the primary functions involves the striking of legal coinage for circulation, it is responsible for other areas like – producing national commemorative medals, Congressional gold medals, and special coinage.
 Furthermore, it also disburses gold and silver for specific authorized purposes, safeguards and controls the movement of bullion in the United States, and distributes coins from its various facilities to Federal Reserve Banks.

 Denver & San Francisco Mint

-Another facility of the US Mint, Denver, was established in 1863.
+Another facility of the U.S. Mint, Denver, was established in 1863.
 However, it initially began operations as a local assay office.
 In 1906, a newer Denver branch got inaugurated, and coins with the ‘D’ mint mark started appearing in circulation.
 The San Francisco Mint was opened in 1854 to serve the California Gold Rush.
 After 1968, the San Francisco facility handled proof coin production, when the Philadelphia Mint was relieved of this duty.
 It used the ‘S’ mint mark to mark coins struck in San Francisco.

 West Point Mint